balderdashy/sails-docs/anatomy/myApp.md

 - walrus
 - whiskers

-### More Info

 # myApp/Gruntfile.js
 ### Purpose

-Sails uses <a href="http://gruntjs.com"> GRUNT </a> for asset management.
+Sails uses [GRUNT](http://gruntjs.com) for asset management.
 This file contains configuration information for the GRUNT tasks that Sails for this purpose.

 If you created your Sails app with `sails new foo --linker`, this is also where you can define the location of files that are automatically minified and injected (in order) into the views rendered by your app.